csoeller/soellerlab-py3-git/content/pages/contact.md

 Title: Contact
 Slug: contact

+## _WE HAVE MOVED_

+#### The Soeller Lab moved to the University of Bern at the end of 2021

+The details below are not current anymore, with the exception of links to University of Bern details.

 ### Email<a name="email"></a>

-You can contact Chistian Soeller by email to

-c.soeller __at__ __usual-exeter-university-domain__

-If this is too obscure, please look up his email on his [academic web page](http://emps.exeter.ac.uk/physics-astronomy/staff/cs463).
+You can still contact Chistian Soeller via his previous Exeter email.
+However, preferred is now contact via the [Bern email](https://physiologie.unibe.ch/~soeller/), see details at his Bern [academic web page](https://physiologie.unibe.ch/~soeller/).

 ### Telephone<a name="phone"></a>